 7 Stages Of Human Evolution

 7 Stages Of Human Evolution: The evolution of modern-day human beings from Dryopithecus happened over a period of a million years.
 The sole motive of evolution was to become intelligent and sophisticated beings.
 From the tree-dwelling Dryopithecus to the tool-wielding Homo habilis and the Neanderthals with their distinctive features.
+This fascinating journey highlights how humans gradually developed physical traits, cognitive abilities, and survival skills over time.
+Each stage of evolution contributed to the growth of language, culture, and social behaviour.
+Understanding these stages helps us learn about our origins and the scientific processes that shaped modern humans.

 So now read about the factors that led to the evolution of homosapiens.
 In addition, let’s trace the footsteps of our ancestors and explore the unique traits that define each stage.